microsoft/fluentui/packages/react-avatar/SPEC.md

    *
    * @defaultvalue neutral
    */
-  colorType?: 'neutral' | 'brand' | 'colorful';
+  colorVariant?: 'neutral' | 'brand' | 'colorful';

   /**
-   * When colorType="colorful", specifies which color in the list of avatar colors to use.
+   * When colorVariant="colorful", specifies which color in the list of avatar colors to use.
    * If colorIndex is out of bounds of the colors list, it will wrap around.
    *
    * @defaultvalue calculated based on a hash of the name prop.